algorandfoundation/docs/docs/clis/indexer/util/validator.md

       --print-commands          Print curl commands, including tokens, to query algod and indexer.

+      --print-skipped           Include accounts which were skipped in the error log.

       --processor int           Choose compare algorithm [0 = Struct, 1 = Reflection]

       --retries int             Number of retry attempts when a difference is detected. (default 5)